From Flab To Fab: How Birthday Boy Arjun Kapoor Carved His Own Destiny In Bollywood!

 Apart From Namastey London, Arjun Kapoor is also shooting for Sandeep Aur Pinky Faraar and Ashutosh Gowariker's Panipat.

-Happy Birthday Arjun Kapoor
+Happy Birthday Arjun Kapoor!

 Here's wishing Arjun Kapoor a happy 33rd birthday from the entire team of FilmiBeat.
 Cheers!